renestein/Rstein.AsyncCpp/readme.md

 * [`TaskFromCanceled method - creates a completed instance of the Task<T> in the Canceled state.`](#TaskFromCanceled)

   ## **TaskCompletionSource&lt;T&gt;.**
   The TaskCompletionSource class explicitly controls the state and result of the Task that is provided to the consumer.
-TaskCompletionSource has relation to the Task class similar to relation which exists between std::future and std::promise types.
-This class is very useful in situations when you must call code that uses different asynchronous patterns and you would like only the Task class in your API.
-Different asynchronous patterns may be simply converted to the Task based world using the TaskCompletionSource.
+TaskCompletionSource has relation to the Task class similar to the relation which exists between std::future and std::promise types.
+This class is very useful in situations when you call to library that uses different asynchronous patterns and you would like to use only the Task class in your API.
+Different asynchronous patterns can be simply converted to the Task-based world using the TaskCompletionSource.
 * [`TaskCompletion<T> SetResult method).`](#TaskCompletionSource-SetResult)
 * [`TaskCompletion<T> TrySetResult method).`](#TaskCompletionSource-TrySetResult)
 * [`TaskCompletion<T> SetException method).`](#TaskCompletionSource-SetException)